Illumina Innovates with Rancher and Kubernetes

-A high-availability (HA) installation, defined as an installation of at least three nodes, should be used in any production installation of Rancher, as well as any installation deemed “important.”
+A high-availability Kubernetes installation, defined as an installation of Rancher on a Kubernetes cluster with at least three nodes, should be used in any production installation of Rancher, as well as any installation deemed “important.”
 Multiple Rancher instances running on multiple nodes ensure high availability that cannot be accomplished with a single node environment.

 When you set up your high-availability Rancher installation, consider the following:

-Don’t run other workloads or microservices in your Rancher HA cluster.
+Don’t run other workloads or microservices in the Kubernetes cluster that Rancher is installed on.

-Don’t run Rancher HA in a hosted Kubernetes environment such as Google’s GKE, Amazon’s EKS, or Microsoft’s AKS.
+When the Rancher server is installed on a Kubernetes cluster, it should not be run in a hosted Kubernetes environment such as Google’s GKE, Amazon’s EKS, or Microsoft’s AKS.
 These hosted Kubernetes solutions do not expose etcd to a degree that is manageable for Rancher, and their customizations can interfere with Rancher operations.

 It is strongly recommended to use hosted infrastructure such as Amazon’s EC2 or Google’s GCE instead.
 When you create a cluster using RKE on an infrastructure provider, you can configure the cluster to create etcd snapshots as a backup.
 You can then use RKE or Rancher to restore your cluster from one of these snapshots.
 In a hosted Kubernetes environment, this backup and restore functionality is not supported.